Walter de Islip: Corruption

 He served three terms as Lord Treasurer between 1314 and 1325.
-During the Bruce Campaign in Ireland 1315-18 he was the official principally charged with raising funds for the defence of Dublin.
+During the Scottish Invasion of Ireland 1315-18 he was the official principally charged with raising funds for the defence of Dublin.
 He was ordered to reside in Dublin Castle and ensure that its defences were adequate.
 He was also ordered to cooperate fully with John Hotham, the former Chancellor of the Exchequer of Ireland and future Bishop of Ely, who had returned to Ireland and been given wide-ranging powers of government for the duration of the crisis: effectively Hotham was Governor of Ireland.

 In 1325 he attended a seemingly routine Exchequer audit in London, where grave irregularities in the Exchequer of Ireland came to light.
 Serious questions were raised about Islip's integrity, and in one of the first examples of an official inquiry in Ireland, a Dublin jury was selected to determine the truth of the allegations of fraud and corruption against him.
 Alexander de Bicknor, the Archbishop of Dublin and Lord Chancellor of Ireland, was accused of the same offences.
 Islip was finally removed from office as Treasurer: he was imprisoned for a time in the Fleet Prison, and his goods were seized.
-Bicknor despite his clerical office suffered the same fate.
-In 1334 he was ordered to repay the Crown the then-considerable sum of £1332, and in default of repayment most of his Irish lands were forfeited.
+Bicknor, despite his archepiscopal rank, suffered the same punishment.
+In 1334 Walter was ordered to repay the Crown the then-considerable sum of £1332, and in default of repayment, most of his Irish lands were forfeited.
 In 1336 he obtained a royal pardon for all his faults and transgressions; at an unknown date he also obtained a reversal of the excommunication pronounced against him in 1329.
-Bicknor also received a pardon, despite a previous unsuccessful attempt to forge one.
+Bicknor also received a pardon, despite his previous unsuccessful attempt to forge one.